mschickinger/TMFM/README.md

 The purpose of this repository is the documentation of the Matlab code used for the analysis of TMFM single-molecule fluorescence microscopy data during my PhD project in the Lab of Prof. Hendrik Dietz at the TUM (Technical University Munich).

 Some of the code was developed in collaboration with other members of the group.
 The contributors are acknowledged by name in the individual folders' readme files and/or within comments in the code itself.
+Also, some of the code is based on concepts that were previously published by other research groups.
+Please see the readme files in the individual folders for the respective references.

 TMFM stands for "Tethered Multi-Fluorophore Motion".
 For more information on this method and what you can do with it, you can check out the following publication: